chazlarson/brick-finder/README.md

 That page has been removed, but it used to have no color chart, and no lot size.
 The title of the page listed just one color, and pricing was in line with a lot of 10 of 1x2 plates, so it wasn't exactly clear what to do with that.
 At the time it was the only result for 3069 1x2 tile on either site.
 It seems like now Vonado ]at least] has this part in multiple colors.

-## Future possibilities
+## Roadmap

+Features
 - web UI
-- Account for bricks commonly available at Dollar Tree
+- ~~Support Dollar Tree~~
+  - Merge Dollar Tree SKU quantities [you have to buy a bag of 48 assorted bricks]
+  - Expand Dollar Tree part availability list [add standard window, roof, etc bags]
+  - include bricks in prepackaged sets
+- compare against your own spares collection
 - support for other sites
   - ~~webrick [looks to be same site backend as Vonado]~~
-  - AliExpress [extracting results will be fragile]
+  - AliExpress [extracting results will be even more fragile; maybe focus on specific stores]
   - GoBricks [may be a non-starter since it doesn't appear to use common part or color numbers]
-- Add parts to a shopping cart
+- Add parts to a shopping cart [seems dicey]
 - Read and/or produce Excel docs
 - ~~support for exported BrickLink wanted list XML~~
 - ~~search for alternate brick IDs and molds~~